Skip to Content

 This is another handy option for those of you on the lookout for things to do in Enniscrone with a group of friends.

-3. Spend a lazy afternoon at Enniscrone Pitch and Putt
+6. Enniscrone Pitch and Putt

-Enniscrone pitch and put
+Enniscrone Pitch and Putt

 One of the best family activities in Enniscrone is to head to Pitch and Putt on the main street.
 It’s one of the oldest courses in Ireland, welcoming visitors for generations.